TISUnion/PlayerInfoAPI/README.md

 Call `data get entity <name> [<path>]` and parse the result

+If it's in MCDReforged and rcon is enabled it will use rcon to query

 Args:
 - server: the Server Object
 - name: name of the player who you want to get his/her info